smucclaw/documentation/docs/returning-understand-L4.rst

 - 'And/Or' means A or B or both A and B. For example, 'John And/Or Mary shall notify Acme' means "John or Mary or both John and Mary shall notify Acme"

-John or Mary or both John and Mary.

 **In Programming**

 AND and OR are important keywords in programming.

-There is no AND/OR phrase in programming
+- There is no AND/OR phrase in programming.

 - AND means both clauses on the left and right of AND must be included for the entire clause to be true.